p4yne/fechser/README.md

 About
 -----

-Kroppzeug helps you to manage your server kindergarten by parsing your SSH config file and providing shortcuts for connecting to a server or updating one or all servers.
+Fechser helps you to manage your server kindergarten by parsing your SSH config file and providing shortcuts for connecting to a server or updating one or all servers.
 Fechser is perfect for managing a few to a dozent servers but may be no fun when you have to orchestrate hundreds